 1.1.
-This report provides information on the progress in establishing a Families First Core Team in the Foxbar locality.
+This report provides information on the progress in establishing additional Families First Core Teams in Gallowhill, Johnstone and Foxbar localities.

 - 1.2.
 The Council meeting on 25th June 2015 approved proposals for deploying significant investment in response to the recommendations contained in the Tackling Poverty Commission report. - 1.3.
-Council agreed to allocate £1 million from the tackling poverty fund to extend the successful and innovative Families First Core Team approach into three new localities.
-Foxbar is one of the new localities with Johnstone and Gallowhill being the other two areas. - 1.4.
+Council agreed to allocate £1 million from the tackling poverty fund to extend the successful and innovative Families First Core Team approach into three new localities of Gallowhill, Johnstone and Foxbar. - 1.4.
 The Families First approach is embedded in the Early Years Strategy and ensures that families with children aged 0-8 in these areas will be supported to give children the best start in life through the provision of a local, family-centred service. - 1.5.
 The Families First Core Team model has been delivering in the Linwood and Ferguslie areas since November 2013.
 A recent evaluation by Glasgow University found that the Families First approach including the effectiveness of the Core Team as 'overwhelmingly positive'. - 1.6.
-Work is being taken forward to recruit staff to Core Team and it is expected the new service will start in Foxbar early in 2016.
-In addition a community engagement process has commenced to ensure that the priorities for the Families First Core Team will be identified by local parents and children.
+Work is being taken forward to recruit staff to Core Teams and it is expected the new service will start in the three additional localities early in 2016.
+In addition a community engagement process has commenced to ensure that the priorities for the Families First Core Team will be identified by local parents and children in each of the localities.